-Neonates with comfort care; requires all of the following features:

-- Died within 48 hours of birth. - Received no respiratory support after arrival to the Level 2 or higher nursery other than blow by oxygen (i.e., did not receive CPAP, intubation, or CPR after arrival at Level 2 or higher nursery). - Neonates with an encephaly (ICD-9-CM 740.0).
+- Neonates with comfort care (requires all of these features: infant died within 48 hours of birth; AND received no respiratory support after arrival to the Level 2 or higher nursery other than blow by oxygen (i.e., did not receive CPAP, intubation, or CPR after arrival at Level 2 or higher nursery). - Neonates with an encephaly ICD-9-CM 740.0. - Neonates for whom the hospital provides documentation that at the time of arrival to the NICU and before the temperature was taken the infant both met written institutional criteria for therapeutic hypothermia and was managed with hypothermia (this is an optional exclusion).